Can You Eat Feta Cheese During Pregnancy? According To Experts

 Is Cooked Feta During Pregnancy Safe?

-A healthy diet during pregnancy is essential for a safe delivery.
+A healthy diet during pregnancy is essential for safe delivery.
 Cooked feta cheese is generally safe to consume during pregnancy as long as it is made from pasteurized milk.
 Pasteurization is a focal point because it kills harmful bacteria, including nasty ones like Listeria.

 When feta cheese is cooked, any potential bacteria are further reduced, making it an even safer option for expectant mothers.
 Pregnant women must be extra careful that the feta cheese is made from pasteurized milk.
 This information is typically available on the cheese’s packaging.